 The main objective of the centres is to provide Internet access, e-government services and other e-services at the grassroots level via public-private partnerships.

-The objective of this initiative is to provide a financial incentive towards purchasing a laptop for registered university students.
-The laptop initiative is funded by the World Bank and implemented by the Kenya ICT Board / ICT Authority under the Kenya Transparency and Communications Infrastructure Project (TCIP), as part of a component to implement the Computers for the Communities Initiative.
-This laptop initiative is known as 'Wezesha'; a Swahili word that means 'to enable'.
+The Wezesha ('to enable' in Swahili) Laptop Initiative ran from December 2010 to September 2011 to provide a subsidy towards purchasing a laptop for registered university students.
+This laptop initiative was funded by the World Bank and implemented by the Kenya ICT Authority under the Kenya Transparency and Communications Infrastructure Project (TCIP), as part of a component to implement the Computers for the Communities Initiative.

 Outsourcing has been identified in the Vision 2030 as a key pillar and driver of social and economic improvement through job and wealth creation.
 The government has developed a roadmap that will see Kenya take advantage of its unique geographical position and its well developed ICT human resource base to become the preferred destination for outsourcing in Africa.
 The 2006 Kenya ICT Strategy and the Vision 2030 development print created the framework for Kenya to focus on global business process outsourcing as a way of generating jobs for young people and generating wealth for local entrepreneurs and investors.